Police: Woman arrested in fatal hit-and-run in Chandler

 CHANDLER, Ariz.
-(AP) - Chandler police have arrested a 54-year-old woman and recovered a vehicle believed to have been involved in a hit-and-run crash in which a man was killed and his son critically injured.
+(AP) - Chandler police have arrested a Tempe woman and recovered a vehicle believed to have been involved in a hit-and-run crash in which a man and his 12-year-old son were fatally injured.

-Police say a tip Tuesday night resulted in the arrest early Wednesday of Michelle Ann Hagerman on suspicion of two counts of leaving the scene of an accident involving death.
+Police say a tip Tuesday night resulted in the arrest early Wednesday of 54-year-old Michelle Ann Hagerman on suspicion of two counts of leaving the scene of an accident involving death.

+Police previously identified the man killed Monday when crossing a street as 50-year-old Mohammad Misbah Uddin.
+His son’s name was not immediately released.

-Police Detective Seth Tyler said investigators located the suspect vehicle at Hagerman’s residence.
+Police Detective Seth Tyler said investigators located the suspect vehicle after a neighbor of Hagerman reported seeing a damaged SUV parked on the street in front of Hagerman’s home Tuesday.

 Court records don’t list an attorney for Hagerman who could comment on the allegations.